 Convenient one-click restore and backup systems that let you back up your WordPress site via the hosting dashboard are available for Hostinger users with these services:

 2. Access to a Hosting Dashboard or an FTP Client

 If you want to change the WordPress domain, you’ll need access to your hosting account dashboard – this is where you will add your new domain address.
 Hostinger users can log into the hPanel dashboard and head to the Domain section for domain management.

 Alternatively, use an FTP client to upload your site backup.
 To do so, you will need to configure FileZilla Client beforehand.
 Once everything is set, you can upload and manage larger files remotely from a local computer.

 Make sure to do proper research before buying a new domain name, from finding a credible hosting registrar to deciding a suitable extension for your site address.
+Many people are using .com domain names for their website names.
 A good rule of thumb is to make a list of potential domain names and check their availability via a domain name finder.